Supreme Council of the Cultural Revolution: History

-Following the formation of the SCRC, it declared itself the highest body for making policies and decisions in connection with cultural, educational and research activities within the framework of the general policies of the system and considered its approvals indispensable.
-In fact, the group of 7 (in 1980-83, and then 17 in 1984, and expanded to 36 in 1999) was expected to compile all the cultural policies of the country.
+Following the formation of the SCCR, it declared itself the highest body for making policies and decisions in connection with cultural, educational and research activities within the framework of the general policies of the system and considered its approvals indispensable.
+The group of 7 (in 1980–83, and then 17 in 1984, and expanded to 36 in 1999) was expected to compile all the cultural policies of the country.

-The SCRC blocked the way to the emergence of the student movement in 1983-1989 period by banning many books and purging thousands of students and lecturers.
+The SCCR blocked the way to the emergence of the student movement in 1983-1989 period by banning many books and purging thousands of students and lecturers.
 Through selection of applicants who wished to enter universities and by the formation of institutions inside universities, the council took control of the affairs of all university students.

 In 1996 Hojjateslam Mohammad Khatami was appointed as a member of High Council for Cultural Revolution by the Supreme Leader of Iran.
 As President he was the head of the council.

-In October 2001 the SCRC ordered all private Internet access companies under state control.
-The order was never implemented, but parliament considered legislation that would require Internet providers to block access to adult sites and others.
+In October 2001 the SCCR ordered all private Internet access companies under state control.
+The order was never implemented, but parliament considered legislation that would require Internet providers to block access to websites such as adult sites.

 On 10 June 2003, judiciary spokesman Gholam-Hossein Elham explained that a lack of adequate, government-imposed filtering would "pollute the climate" of Internet sites so that those seeking information would be put off from using the sites.
 They would thus be deprived of their natural rights to gain knowledge.
-Elham explained that an advisory committee of the SCRC would take charge of filtering.
+Elham explained that an advisory committee of the SCCR would take charge of filtering.
 Elham listed more than 20 matters that would likely be filtered.

 As president, Mahmoud Ahmadinejad was appointed ex officio by the Supreme Leader of Iran as a member of High Council for Cultural Revolution in 2005.
 The president is by virtue of his position the chair of the council.